gvwilson/sensibleadventures/cloudherd/new.md

 close-trimmed beards and leathered skin of the royalist rangers.
 They all saluted as the princess and her entourage approached.

 "Stand easy," she ordered.
-"Mayor Indigestible, please let the major know where the men can quarter, and where you'd like me to stay.
+"Mayor Indigestible, please let the colonel know where the men can quarter, and where you'd like me to stay.
 Colonel, I want a complete inventory in two hours---everything we still have, everything we're missing.
 And put out some patrols, not that I